joaks1/PyMsBayes/doc/source/tutorials/configuration.rst

   For example, a divergence of 0.05 means that, on average, 5% of sites have changed since the populations diverged (so you expect 10% divergence between the populations since the population divergence).
-  Thus, you can convert these units to the number of generations by dividing by the mutation rate.
+  Thus, you can convert these units to the number of generations or years by dividing by the mutation rate.

-* ``timeInSubsPerSite = 0``: Time units are in coalescent units, :math:`\globalcoalunit` generations, where :math:`\globalpopsize` is the size of a constant reference population based on the mean of the theta_prior_ (defined by settings ``thetaShape`` and ``thetaScale``).
+* ``timeInSubsPerSite = 0``: Time units are in coalescent units, :math:`\globalcoalunit` generations, where :math:`\globalpopsize` is the size of a constant reference population based on the mean of the prior on theta (defined by the :ref:`theta_prior` settings ).

   If we use :math:`\globaltheta` to represent the mean of the theta prior, then